lmontedoro/lmontedoro.github.io/_posts/2021-03-21-Deploying Containers in AWS Fargate using Terraform - Pt2.markdown

 ![ECS Troubleshoot 1](/assets/img/posts/ecs/ecs_error01.png)

-Alternatively, you can click on “Stopped” to see stopped tasks and click from there:
+Alternatively, you can click on **Stopped** to see stopped tasks and click from there:

 ![ECS Troubleshoot 2](/assets/img/posts/ecs/ecs_error01.png)